-The Processing Time Histogram plugin is configured on each directory and proxy server as a set of histogram bucket ranges.
+The Processing Time Histogram plugin is configured on each Metrics Engine and Identity Proxy as a set of histogram bucket ranges.
 When the bucket ranges for a histogram change, the Metrics Engine notices the change and marks samples differently.
 This process allows for histograms with the same set of bucket definitions to be properly aggregated and understood when returned in a query.
 If different servers have different bucket definitions, then a single metric query cannot return histogram data from the servers.